pchandra90/CarND-Behavioral-Cloning/writeup.md

 ![alt text][right_center1] ![alt text][right_center2]

-To augment the data set, flipped images and take negative of stearing angle mesurnment for fliped images.
+To augment the data set, flipped images and take negative of steering angle mesurnment for flipped images.
 By this agumentation technique training example become twice and also balance examples for left and right turn lane lines.
 An example of fliped image.